-Our analyses had two major aims: (i) the identification of themes that have been well-studied, those that have been studied rarely, and any biases present in the literature on the effects of forest disturbances on soil and litter fauna and (ii) an assessment of the study designs used in primary studies on the effects of forest disturbances on soil and litter fauna.
-Themes that have been well-studied, referred to as knowledge clusters, represent opportunities for in-depth synthesis such as systematic review and meta-analysis, whereas those that have been studied relatively rarely, referred to as knowledge gaps, represent potentially useful topics for future primary research (James et al., 2016).
+Our analyses had two major aims: (i) the identification of themes that have been wellstudied, those that have been studied rarely, and any biases present in the literature on the effects of forest disturbances on soil and litter fauna and (ii) an assessment of the study designs used in primary studies on the effects of forest disturbances on soil and litter fauna.
+Themes that have been well-studied, referred to as knowledge clusters, represent opportunities for in-depth synthesis such as systematic review and meta-analysis.
+Those that have been studied relatively rarely, referred to as knowledge gaps, represent potentially useful topics for future primary research (James et al., 2016).

 Our analyses of knowledge clusters, gaps, and biases concentrated on the geographic distribution of studies, the taxonomic and size class groups of fauna that were investigated, and the metrics of biodiversity that had been used.
 To identify regions that had been studied we produced maps of the distribution of study sites for each different disturbance.
 Following this we characterised the geographic biases associated with the study of each of the different disturbances.
-In order to do this we assessed whether the distribution of studies differed from the distribution of the disturbances we were interested in, namely fire, precipitation changes, windthrow, and pests and pathogens.
+In order to do this, we assessed whether the distribution of studies differed from the distribution of the disturbances we were interested in, namely fire, precipitation changes, windthrow, and pests and pathogens.
 Since we were interested in forest disturbances and their potential impacts on soil and litter fauna, we aimed to identify locations where the intensity of forest disturbances has been great enough to cause tree mortality.
 We compiled global datasets on fire impacts (Tyukavina et al., 2022), wind speeds (University of East Anglia Climatic Research Unit & Harris, 2019), the Standardised Precipitation-Evapotranspiration Index (SPEI) as an index of precipitation extremes (Beguería et al., 2024), and datasets of insect damage for Western North America (Berner et al., 2017) and Europe (Forzieri et al., 2023).
-There were no global datasets of insect damage and acknowledge the limitation of this element of the analysis.
+There were no global datasets of the distribution of insect damage in forests and we acknowledge the limitation of this element of the analysis.
+We discuss the implications of this further in the results and discussion section.

 The datasets on fire impacts and insect damage already included information on tree mortality, so no further calculations were required.
-However, for the datasets of wind speed and precipitation extremes, we set a threshold of 12 metres per second for wind speed, considered intense enough to cause windthrow (ref for this), and an SPEI value of <-2 or >2, which is considered to be extremely dry or wet (Pyarali et al., 2022).
+However, for the datasets of wind speed and precipitation extremes, we set a threshold of 12 metres per second for wind speed, considered intense enough to cause windthrow (Hale et al., 2015; Chen et al., 2018), and an SPEI value of <-2 or >2, which is considered to be extremely dry or wet (Pyarali et al., 2022).
 For each dataset we then calculated the maximum intensity of disturbance for each pixel at a resolution of 0.5 degrees over the period 2001-2020.
-Following this, we masked the datasets so that they represented the distribution of disturbances within forests that could potentially cause tree mortality.
-We plotted the distribution of each of the disturbances along with the distribution of corresponding study sites to highlight areas where disturbances had occurred but there were few studies.
-Similarly, we assessed this in climate space by summing the number of pixels found within bins of 1°C of mean annual temperature of each other and 10 mm of mean annual precipitation and overlaying this with the distribution of sites within climate space.
+We chose this resolution to enhance comparability between the different disturbances because the datasets for SPEI and wind speed were only available at this resolution.
+Following this, we masked the datasets so that they represented the distribution of each of the disturbances along with the distribution of corresponding study sites to highlight areas where disturbances had occurred but there were few studies.
+Similarly, we assessed how this related to the distribution of studies by calculating the area within each forest biome affected by each disturbance and then calculating the number of studies for each biome for each million km of forest disturbed.